ryan-magno/azure-data-fundamentals-notes/README.md

 # azure-data-fundamentals-notes
 This directory provides a high-level overview of the various Azure Data Services available to support scalable and efficient data solutions in the cloud.
 Each service is designed to meet specific data needs, from real-time processing to massive data warehousing, ensuring that organizations can leverage their data effectively and efficiently.

+# Core Cloud Concepts

+## PaaS (Platform as a Service)

+In a PaaS environment like Microsoft Azure, the cloud provider offers a platform that includes both software and hardware infrastructure necessary for application development and deployment.
+This setup enables clients to focus on creating and managing their applications and services without concerning themselves with the underlying operating system, server hardware, or network infrastructure.

+## SaaS (Software as a Service)

+SaaS delivers software applications as a service over the internet.
+It's the most comprehensive form of cloud service, providing complete applications on demand.
+A third-party manages all aspects of the application environment, including the underlying infrastructure, middleware, application software, and application data.

+**Examples in Azure:**
+- **Microsoft 365 (formerly Office 365):** A cloud-based office suite offering services like email (Exchange), file storage (OneDrive), and productivity applications (Word, Excel, PowerPoint, etc.).
+- **Dynamics 365:** A suite of enterprise resource planning (ERP) and customer relationship management (CRM) applications.

+## IaaS (Infrastructure as a Service)

+IaaS enables businesses and developers to rent virtualized computing resources over the internet, including servers, storage, and networking hardware.
+This service model provides a high degree of control and flexibility over the computing environment, akin to managing physical hardware, compared to PaaS and SaaS.

 # Azure Data Services

 ## Introduction